DominikEndrych/Yakuza-Dancing-Game/README.md

 # Yakuza Disco
 Welcome to my own recreation of beloved minigame from Yakuza 0!
 ## How to play
-If you ever If you ever played disco minigame from Yakuza 0, then this will be very familiar.
+If you ever played disco minigame from Yakuza 0, then this will be very familiar.
 The gameplay features are limited right now, but all the important stuff is already implemented!
 ### 1. Song selection
 First, select your song!
 You can choose from:
 - Friday Night (short song)